bored-engineer/hackeroni-slack-disclosure-bot/README.md

 ## Installation
 The bot relies on [uber-go/hackeroni](https://github.com/uber-go/hackeroni) for HackerOne integration (`legacy` package) and [monochromegane/slack-incoming-webhooks](https://github.com/monochromegane/slack-incoming-webhooks) for Slack integration.

-These packages can be installed via [glide](https://glide.sh) using the following commands:
+The bot's dependancies can be installed via [glide](https://glide.sh) and built using the following commands:
 ```shell
 glide update
 go build